Help finding volunteers

 How do you get your recruitment message across to your potential volunteers?
-Think about your target audience – who is best placed to fill those roles e.g. parents and young leaders and how you will reach them?
+Think about your target audience – who is best placed to fill those roles e.g., parents and young leaders and how you will reach them?

-There are lots of ways to market your recruitment opportunities;
+Ways to market your recruitment opportunities.

-- Print posters, leaflets and other printed materials
+- Print posters, leaflets, and other printed materials

 - Word of mouth – speak to members or parents to see if they would be interested

-- Contact the local press, radio etc.
+- Contact the local press, radio, and other media sources.

 - Advertise on your club website or through your newsletter and email